ucbds-infra/otter-grader/docs/otter_assign/python_notebook_format.md

 variables: {}                  # a mapping of variable names -> types for serialization
 ignore_modules: []             # a list of module names whose functions to ignore during serialization
 files: []                      # a list of file paths to include in the distribution directories
+autograder_files: []           # a list of file paths to include only in the autograder zip file
 ```

 All paths specified in the configuration should be **relative to the directory containing the master notebook**.
 If, for example, I was running Otter Assign on the `lab00.ipynb` notebook in the structure below: